top of page

 • Documents issued in English or any other language must be translated into Spanish by a certified translator.

-• Common documents requiring translation include pension statements, bank statements, and criminal background checks.
+• Common documents requiring translation include pension statements and criminal background checks.

 • Apostille or Legalization

-• Certain documents, such as pension certifications and background checks, must be apostilled (if your country is part of the Hague Apostille Convention) or legalized by the Colombian consulate in your home country.
+• Certain documents, such as pension certifications and background checks, must be apostilled (if your country is part of the Hague Apostille Convention).

 Failing to meet these requirements can result in delays or rejection of your visa application.